Chuo-ku Tourism Association Official Blog

 kaede201817.JPG

-It seems that the name of Takarabashi comes from the town name "Takaramachi, Kyobashi-ku" on the Kaede Kawanishi side at that time.
+It seems that the name of Takarabashi comes from the town name "Takaramachi, Kyobashi Ward" around the Kaede Kawanishi side at that time.

 kaede201818.JPG

-) At Tenso Shrine, a light blue torii gate, main hall is located right next to Takarabashi, along the narrow approach beside the building.
+Tenso Shrine, a light blue torii gate, is close to Takarabashi, and main hall is ahead of the narrow approach beside the building.

 kaede201819.JPG

-Although it is a small shrine, it has a history, and it begins in 1624 in the early Edo period when Ise Secretary-General Norimasa Ichinomasa served Izamiya, a separate shrine of Kotaijingu Shrine at Ise-jingu Shrine, at Edo Nihonbashi-dori 3-chome.
-It seems to be
+Although it is a small shrine, it has a history, and in 1624 in the early Edo period, the secretary of Ise, Ichinomasa, served at 3-chome Edo Nihonbashi-dori Street, Italy, a separate shrine of Kotaijingu Shrine at Ise-jingu Shrine, at Ise-jingu Shrine.

 kaede201820.JPG

-In 1633, it was said that Hatchobori Matsuyamachi was relocated by the order of the Shogunate with a replacement area of 300 tsubo and a gate area.
+In 1633, it seems that he was transferred to Hatchobori Matsuyamachi with a replacement area of 300 tsubo and a gate area at the order of the Shogunate.

 kaede201821.JPG